chroma-core/chroma/rust/wal3/README.md

 wal3 is designed to work on object storage.
 It is intended to to be lightweight, to allow a single machine to multiplex many logs simultaneously over a variety of paths.

 At a high level wal3's logged records are in a large number of immutable files on object storage ("fragments"), and wal3 maintains multiple files that track which files compose the log and in which order.
 Those files are organized in a tree for performance.
-The root is the "manifest" (mutable) and the interior nodes are the "snapshots" (imutable).
+The root is the "manifest" (mutable) and the interior nodes are the "snapshots" (immutable).

 ## Interface